hatslogic/responsive-html-analog-clock/README.txt

 Give the class class="analog-clock" to the div where you want to display the clock

 Done - clock will show up inside that div!

+Play with the colors of the clock by changing values in analog-clock-custom.js to customize for your website.